 These skills include: teamworking; problem solving; working from a prescribed brief; working to deadlines; presenting information effectively; and accurately completing administrative tasks and processes.
 BTEC Firsts motivate learners and open doors to progression to further study and responsibility in the workplace.

-A vocational qualification at Merit grade or above would be considered but it should be accompanied by GCSE English Language and GCSE Maths graded at 3/D or above.
+A vocational qualification would be considered but it should be accompanied by GCSE English Language and GCSE Maths graded at 3/D or above.

 Other BTEC Level 2 qualifications are available, based on your qualifications.